 |Key Issues in International Health|

 |Water Resources Management and Supply|

-as Graduate Civil Engineers, Graduate Engineers, Transport Consultants and Road Design Engineers with organisations such as WS Atkins, Halcrow, Oscar Faber, AMEC, White Young Green, Balfour Beatty, Earth Tech and Shepherd Construction.
+Graduates have successfully secured positions such as graduate engineers and civil engineers, graduate structural engineers and project coordinators with organisations such as Atkins, Halcrow, Oscar Faber, AMEC, White Young Green, Balfour Beatty, Earth Tech and Shepherd Construction.

 Engineering or Construction Diploma: Grade A plus A-level (A2) Mathematics grade A or higher.
 AS-level Mathematics considered.